danielr-tech/EarthquakeProject/en/step_3.md

 Try experimenting with the values used in the examples above--especially the "column" example, as this is a tricky case.

 --- /collapse ---

-You can use `Part` to separate the "Position" and "Magnitude" sub-categories from the rest of the earthquake data.

 --- task ---